 That’s the whole point, of course.
 It’s exactly what Hannibal wants.

-Actually, Will isn’t so much convinced it’s an addiction as it is Hannibal doing whatever he likes, whenever he likes.
+Will isn’t so much convinced it’s an addiction as it is Hannibal doing whatever he likes, whenever he likes.
 He has astonishing self-control, he shows restraint—but he fucks who he feels like fucking, much to the dismay of his miserable boyfriend.
 And it happens often.
-Hannibal is aware of the problem but has no desire to fix it.
+Hannibal is aware of this problem but has no desire to fix it.
 He made that very clear from the start, when it came out during one of their first sessions.
 Hannibal doesn’t even seem to particularly like his current boyfriend.
 But the poor fellow won’t let him go, and Hannibal is indifferent about whether or not they remain together.
-He clearly keeps him around for his own amusement, which sounds cruel, but Will keeps his opinions to himself as a general rule.
-He avoids showing judgement.
-It’s curiously easy with Hannibal.
+He clearly keeps him around for his own amusement, which sounds cruel, but Will keeps his opinions to himself as a general rule, determined not to pass judgment.
+It’s curiously easy.

 Hannibal Lecter is manipulative, regularly bored, hard to impress, impulsive, and promiscuous.
 He also has a great ass, and he’s kind to animals.
 On more than one occasion, Will has talked about his seven dogs.
 Hannibal thinks it’s charming, instead of insane.
 It makes him a swell guy in Will’s book (of course, the nicely-formed backside helps).